Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 This error occurs only when being in debug mode.

-The main reason for this to happen is when debug mode is set and when a method implementation did not respect the expected method return convention (neither the ``wooper_return_state_result`` macro nor the ``wooper_return_state_only`` one was used in this method clause).
+The main reason for this to happen is when debug mode is set and when a method implementation did not respect the expected method return convention (neither the ``wooper_return_state_result`` macro nor the ``wooper_return_state`` one was used in this method clause).

 It means the method is not implemented correctly (it has a bug), or that it was not (re)compiled with the proper debug mode, i.e. the one the caller was compiled with.